reznikovl/Plant-Buds-info/users_guide.md

 ![settings.png](/settings.png)

-## Feature 4: graph of your mood and sleep history
+## Feature 4: sleep and mood graph, journal log

-Description: with the data from your previous journal entires, we created a graph to represent your sleep and mood over time.
+Graph Description: with the data from your previous journal entires, we created a graph to represent your sleep and mood over time

-Description: all of your previous journal entries are listed in the history tab.
+Journal Log Description: all previous journal entries are also listed for record and reflection.

 ![history.png](/history.png)